jamesandersonwalsh/dotfiles/README.md

 ```bash
 brew install yadm
 ```
-1. Install Password Manager responsible for managing Git SSH keys.
+2. Install Password Manager responsible for managing Git SSH keys _(or authenticate with Github through HTTPS)_.
 You will need to be able to read from the repo for `yadm clone` to succeed.

 ## Bootstrap Device